trigaut/ten-poker/README.md

 ## Contributions Welcome

 Have a look at the issues if you want some starting ideas on how to get involved.

+Feel free to open any issues with potential enhancements or bugs you have found.

 ## License